-However, this does not mean that you can enter any country, carry out whatever activity you wish, and do so with whomever you wish.
-Whilst working remotely from a different country can be perfectly legal, it comes bundled in a plethora of regulations, so let’s break those down.
+However, this does not mean that you can enter any country, carry out whatever activity you want, and do so with whomever you wish.
+Whilst working remotely from a different country can be perfectly legal, it often comes bundled in a plethora of regulations, so let’s break those down.

 Yes, You Can Work Remotely From a Different Country

 Yes, in many countries, US citizens will be able to carry out domestic business activities and thus stay in a country for “business purposes” for up to 90 days.
 For example, those countries include but are not limited to Argentina, Colombia, Portugal, Spain, and South Africa.

 In many cases, you will be able to carry out your professional activities as legitimately as you would domestically.
 This means working on your daily tasks, video conferencing, and even meeting clients face-to-face.

 As long as you do not overstay your visa, remain contractually attached to your domestic employer, do not partake in regulated activities (e.g. medicine/law/teaching) and continue to be paid by your domestic employer, you will not be transgressing your “business purpose”.